vacadaniel/Tutoring-APP/README.md

 Built with a robust technical stack, including React for the front-end and Node.js with Express for the back-end, our platform offers a responsive, user-friendly interface.
 With a strong focus on security, efficiency, and usability, we aim to create a reliable and effective tutoring solution tailored for students and tutors within the same academic institutions.

-Use npm run dev to set up the server
+Use "npm run dev" to set up the server

-Use npm run init-db to create a new NPM Project
+Use "npm run init-db" to create a new NPM Project